-To be eligible for legislative leave accrual, an employee must have worked at least 50% of the legislative session and be employed by the Legislative Council at the time of adjournment sine die of the regular session.
+To be eligible for legislative leave accrual, an employee must have worked at least 50% of the time period between the convening of the regular session and the date of statutory adjournment of that regular session and be employed by the legislature at the time such leave is credited.
 Partial accruals are not granted except as indicated above for part-time employees.